aws-samples/aws-cudos-framework-deployment/tao/Readme.md

     - In Security & Permissions section click *Add or remove* under QuickSight access to AWS services
     - Tick check box for Amazon Athena
     - Tick check box for s3 bucket created in step 4

+# Deployment

-8. Launch [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home) and Run the following script:
+1. Launch [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home) and Run the following script:

     Note: Your user would require minimal permissions on the IAM Role described in  minimal_permissions.json
     ```bash